aleslab/psychtoolboxProjects/psychMaster/README.md

 Cleanup the condition inspector.
 Make it draw in the same place.
 Or something that makes it work a little more intuitively.
-Issue #7 Create an automatic format to create paradigms Add a check for if psycmaster changed from last run and warn user.
+Issue #7 Create an automatic format to create paradigms Add a check for if psychmaster changed from last run and warn user.

+Done:
+Make changes to conditions persist across trial tests.

 Version History

 0.2:
 Added Gui with several features:
 Input participant id